 Due to the unpredictable nature of the competition, the NRL is a great addition to any punters focus with NRL Betting getting more and more popular in the UK, the bookies are offering better odds on all aspects of NRL Betting and more important, more and more markets for betting on action from the NRL.

 The best bookmakers have been quick to realise the growing focus of Rugby League fans on NRL Betting and offer not only a wide choice of markets but also some great special offers with the very best bookies offering NRL Betting and live streaming of matches so that you can not only bet on the action but you can watch live and see your predictions come true as and when they happen.

 Watch the Action Live

-The good news for fans of the NRL and Rugby League in general is that each and ever single NRL match is shown live on TV and can be watched, for free, live on your PC.
+The good news for fans of the NRL and Rugby League in general is that each and ever single NRL match is shown live on TV and can be watched, , live on your PC.

 The watch all of the action from down under, choose the game of your choice from this week’s matches below.